-Seven years ago, on an ordinary Saturday afternoon in Tulsa, OK, I strolled through a local Border’s Bookstore (that was still a thing then) looking for answers to questions I had yet to identify.
+Seven years ago, on Saturday afternoon in Tulsa, OK, I strolled through a local Border’s Bookstore (that was a thing then) looking for answers to questions I had yet to identify.
 I had just entered my 20’s and although nothing seemed terribly wrong, nothing felt quite right either.
 I was overwhelmed with the questions 20-somethings face, “What is it that I want to do with my life?
 Will I find someone to share it with?
 If I do figure out what I want, then how in the world do I create it?”

 Although I did not find all of my answers, I found a guidebook, source of hope and role model who would teach me how to navigate not only these questions, but the many others that would (and still do) pop up.
 On the bottom shelf of the self-help section, sandwiched between books with overly optimistic titles and celebrity memoirs was Twenty-Something, Twenty Everything: A Quarter-life Women’s Guide to Balance and Direction by Christine Hassler.
 I picked it up, rushed to the counter to buy it and spent the next month, making frequent trips to the park, soaking up the wisdom and working through the exercises.

 Everyone who is consciously on a path of personal growth has their story of how they got there.
-Mine began that Saturday afternoon at Border’s with Christine Hassler.
+Mine began that Saturday at Border’s with Christine Hassler.
 Since then, her work has inspired me to pursue my calling, connected me to many wonderful friends and her second book, Expectation Hangover, has helped me heal from a major breakup and several other disappointments.
-She teaches from a place of authenticity and experience– she understands, because she has been there and has done the diligent work of getting Over it and On With It (also, the name of her AMAZING podcast).
+She teaches from a place of authenticity and experience– she understands, because she has been there and has done the work of getting Over it and On With It (also, the name of her AMAZING podcast).
 She and I spoke about some of her most important tips and lessons on sex, love and dating.
 Enjoy!

 I have learned to watch how I treat myself in relationships; the more loving I am to me the more loving I am able to be with the other person.